stormshield/ansible-SNS/README.md

 ### sns-firmare-update

-The playbook download firmware update from MyStormshield and update the targetted appliance if needed.
+The playbook download firmware update from MyStormshield and update the targeted appliance if needed.

 The remote appliance connection parameters are defined in the `appliance` dict.